-<p>A Ukrainian man from the Luhansk region &ndash; conscripted to fight for Russian-backed separatist forces, which then merged with the Russian army &ndash; lies injured in a field hospital set up in an underground winery near Bakhmut, Donbas, Ukraine.
+<p>A wounded Ukrainian man who was conscripted to fight for Russia at a field hospital in an underground winery in the Bakhmut region, near Donbas, Ukraine.
 His left leg and arm were later amputated.</p>

 2025 Photo Contest - Europe - Singles